 Submitting False Claims.
 The full text of San Francisco Administrative Code Section 21.35, including the enforcement and penalty provisions, is incorporated into this Agreement.
 Any contractor or subcontractor who submits a false claim shall be liable to City for the statutory penalties set forth in that section.

-Reserved.
-(Payment of Prevailing Wages)
+Reserved (“Payment of Prevailing Wages”).

 Services and Resources